 We thought it would be the perfect chance to re-visit our beloved city and to enjoy its charm as its meant to be enjoyed.

 Since it was a gorgeous day on our first day there, we decided to check-off our favourite activity on our “must-do” list, and hiked up Mont Royal to catch some of the foliage.

 When we hiked back down, he spotted a red tree and suggested we sit by it to rest our legs before heading out to dinner.
 So we rested, taking in all the steps and horizons that we just conquered.

 When he came back, he asked me to marry him.

 A vintage diamond ring glistened out of a green velvet box in his hand.

-And the same hand that laid on my knee when we were stuck in a blizzard on the way to Montreal.
-To this Montreal.
+And the same hand that rested on my knee when we were stuck in a blizzard on the way to Montreal.

 From young and adventurous, to wiser and relaxed, we certainly did make Montreal work even better then we could ever imagine on that cold February night.